grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 > ### Note
 > All the code in this folder is companion content to this article.
 The article does not discuss every part of the sample code.
 I encourage you to inspect it and play with it in your IDE.

+# Driver pattern - advantages

+The biggest advantage is that it brings the test very close to a statement of intention - when done well, driver pattern removes a lot of noise from the test body.
+This may improve readability of the tests and (at some point) the ability to create new scenarios without digging through a lot of low-level code.

+# Driver pattern - disadvantages

+I guess the biggest disadvantage of the pattern is that a lot of complexity is pushed into the driver, so care needs to be taken to not make it an overcomplicated mess.
+Also, advanced fluent API design skills help, because it's not always obvious which evolution path would be the best for a driver, so having more options is always useful.

 # Examples

 All the example driver implementations are written against a sample ASP.Net Core application.
 The application is based on the standard "weather forecast" template, to make it more familiar, although many parts were modified.